MarkusUrbanPersonal/AnemLlegint/README.md

 The website has three main parts:

-1. BOOKS --> Information & review of books
+1. BOOKS --> Information & reviews of books
 2. QUOTES --> Literary quotations from famous authors
 3. ABOUT --> A little bit of information about the blog writer

 This blog isn't a professional project, so the code you'll find here isn't clean and has lots of unneccessary comments and ```console.log()``` statements.

+This website uses HTML, CSS, JS, PHP & MYSQL

+Markus Urban, 24/4/2021